-Local, state and federal taxes of sole proprietorships, partnerships, and corporations are studied.
+Local, State and Federal taxes of sole proprietorships, partnerships, and corporations are considered.
 Tax practices and procedures relating to assessment and collection are also covered.
 Prerequisite: BE116.

 BE248 Advertising (3,3,0) Spring Semester

 The role of advertising in society is investigated along with its institutions and media.
 The creation and planning of advertising is covered along with effective promotional activities.